The Evil Within 2: Critical reception

 Alessandro Fillari's 8/10 score on GameSpot stated: "Though there's some occasional technical hiccups that result in some particularly frustrating moments and weird pacing issues, this horror sequel elevates the tense and impactful survival horror experience in ways that feel fresh and exciting.
 What this cerebral horror game does isn't totally new, but it rarely feels routine, and offers plenty of surprises.
 Coming in at a lengthy and surprisingly packed 15-hour campaign, the sequel does an admirable job of ratcheting up the tension and scares when it needs to, while also giving you the freedom to explore and proceed how you want.
 It's a tough thing to balance, but The Evil Within 2 does it remarkably well, and in a way that leaves a strong and lasting impression after its touching conclusion."

 Lucas Sullivan from GamesRadar gave the game a score of 3.5 out of 5 stars, saying that "Though it doesn't outdo its predecessor, The Evil Within 2 delivers another fun, challenging, tense horror headtrip that should delight fans of the first game."

 Lucy O'Brien of IGN gave the game 8/10, concluding that "The Evil Within 2 is an intense and exhilarating survival horror experience."

 80/100 was Joe Donnelly's score on PC Gamer and said it was "An intense and thrilling psychological survival horror sequel that improves on its forerunner in almost every way."

 "The Evil Within 2 represents one of the starkest and most astounding turnarounds from a debut title to its sequel that I've ever witnessed.
 It's a brilliant horror game, one that understands when to ratchet up tension and when to pull back and let you collect yourself.
 If the first game was a failed attempt to capture the spirit of Shinji Mikami's classic Resident Evil 4, the sequel is a successful attempt at something much better: finding a chilling, exhilarating voice of its own," was Philip Kollar's conclusion on Polygon with a score of 9/10.
 The website later ranked the game 21st on their list of the 50 best games of 2017.

 Sales

 In Japan, The Evil Within 2 sold 42,941 units on PlayStation 4 within its first week on sale, which placed it at number three on the all-format sales chart.

 Accolades

-The game was nominated for "Best Action Game" in PC Gamers 2017 Game of the Year Awards, for "Best Action-Adventure Game" in IGN's Best of 2017 Awards. and for "Game, Franchise Action" at the National Academy of Video Game Trade Reviewers Awards.
+The game was nominated for "Best Action Game" in PC Gamers 2017 Game of the Year Awards, for "Best Action-Adventure Game" in IGNs Best of 2017 Awards and for "Game, Franchise Action" at the National Academy of Video Game Trade Reviewers Awards.